Article directory

 *As long as you take all the trams with "North Point" as the terminal station, you will definitely pass through the North Point Wet Market.

-Departure to Happy Valley Racecourse
+Head to Happy Valley Racecourse

 Old and New Hong Kong Sightseeing Tour